francoisgirard51/Libft/README.md

 # libft
-The aim of this project is to code a C library regrouping usual functions used in other projects.
+The aim of this project is to code a library in C language regrouping usual functions used in other projects.

 Here is the list of the full library _(to note, functions are progressively added in the coming weeks)_:
 - ~~atoi~~